dreamforce16/df16workshops/content/workshop/prediction-io/recommendation_engine/index_local.md

 **pio-eventserver-heroku** : Provdes storage for events being generated based on which we want to create our training model.

-**pio-engine-heroku** : Engine which wraps the ALS Algorithm implementation and provides APIs to create a model, train it and use it to make prediction.
+**pio-engine-heroku** : Engine wraps the ALS Algorithm implementation and provides APIs to create a model, train it and use it to make prediction.

 We will be using PostgreSQL database for this workshop.